Commercial delivery vans in a row.

 • Perform a service that you’re paid for, like delivering or installing equipment

-In limited cases, the liability coverage included in personal auto insurance is enough to cover work use for some sole proprietorships.
+In very limited cases, the liability coverage included in personal auto insurance is enough to cover work use for some sole proprietorships.
 If you occasionally use your personal vehicle for work, your insurer may be able to modify your personal auto insurance policy to include some limited work use.

-How to purchase commercial auto insurance
+Buy commercial auto insurance with TechInsurance

 Does TechInsurance cover my industry?